For Welltower Inc. [WELL], Analyst sees a rise to $100. What next?

-Welltower Inc. [NYSE: WELL] closed the trading session at $88.18 on 09/01/21.
-The day’s price range saw the stock hit a low of $87.25, while the highest price level was $88.98.
+Welltower Inc. [NYSE: WELL] price plunged by -1.14 percent to reach at -$1.0.
 The company report on July 30, 2021 that Welltower and Aspect Health Form Strategic Joint Venture to Elevate and Lead Innovation in Healthcare Real Estate Strategies.

 Welltower® Inc. (NYSE: WELL) announced the formation of a new strategic joint venture with Aspect Health, a fully-integrated real estate developer, concierge property manager, investor, and advisor focused on leading innovation in healthcare strategy and real estate development.
 The partnership will bring together Aspect Health’s deep expertise in design and development while leveraging Welltower’s data analytics platform to deliver the next generation of healthcare facilities that elevate the patient and physician experience.
 The joint venture partnership includes an investment in Aspect Health’s existing portfolio of six properties and a medical office building under construction which are located in high barrier to entry markets in the New York City metropolitan area.
 Additionally, the companies have agreed to a ten-year exclusivity agreement on future development opportunities.
 The existing portfolio consists of multi-tenanted Class A medical office buildings, including ambulatory surgery centers, predominantly ground-up developed by Aspect Health.
 The 98% occupied portfolio is 100% triple-net leased to leading hospitals and physician groups with a weighted average lease term of approximately 12 years.
 Welltower and Aspect’s first development partnership will be a 60,000 square foot outpatient medical building located just outside of New York City.
 The property will be master leased to a leading health system for 20 years and is expected to commence construction in early 2022.